natgian/organizer-web-app/README.md

 ![MeinOrganizer Desktop Table Mobile Mockup](./public/images/meinorganizer_dekstop-tablet-mobile.png)

-**MeiOrganizer** is a web application designed to help you manage your personal projects, notes, lists, and budgets.
+**MeinOrganizer** is a web application designed to help you manage your personal projects, notes, lists, and budgets.
 Whether you're tracking your daily to-dos, planning projects, or managing your expenses, MeinOrganizer provides a seamless and intuitive interface to keep everything organized.

 **IMPORTANT: The app is in german**